-The compensation committee approved the performance metrics for fiscal year2024 performance-based cash bonus awards for our NEOs at the first quarter compensation committee meeting.
+The compensation committee approved the performance metrics for fiscal year2025 performance-based cash bonus awards for our NEOs at the first quarter compensation committee meeting.
 The targets against which performance is measured are generated through our annual budget and strategic planning process, which was reviewed with our board of directors.
-For fiscal year 2024, the compensation committee again determined that the performance goals for our NEOs would be comprised entirely of corporate performance goals.
+For fiscal year 2025, the compensation committee again determined that the performance goals for our NEOs would be comprised entirely of corporate performance goals.
 The compensation committee believes that these goals represent rigorous objectives for our NEOs and align with stockholder interests.
-The NEOs' fiscal year 2024 performance-based cash bonus awards are tied to the achievement of these goals, as set forth below:
+The NEOs' fiscal year 2025 performance-based cash bonus awards are tied to the achievement of these goals, as set forth below:

-Fiscal Year 2024 Bonus Plan Corporate Performance Metric (1) iARR (2) Non-GAAP Operating Margin (3) Threshold performance 62% of target 70% of target Target performance (4) 100% of target 100% of target Maximum performance 138% of target 130% of target
+Fiscal Year 2025 Bonus Plan Corporate Performance Metric (1) Payout (%) iARR (2) Non-GAAP Operating Income (3) Threshold performance 50% 60% of target 70% of target Target performance (4) 100% 100% of target 100% of target Maximum performance 150% 140% of target 130% of target

 - (1) Payout is linear between threshold and target and linear between target and maximum. - (2) iARR is incremental annualized renewal run-rate.
 Annualized renewal run-rate ("ARR") is a key performance metric we use in managing our business because it illustrates our ability to acquire new subscription customers and to maintain and expand our relationships with existing subscription customers.
 We define ARR as annualized invoiced amounts per solution SKU from subscription licenses and maintenance and support obligations assuming no increases or reductions in customers' subscriptions.
-ARR does not include the costs we may incur to obtain such subscription licenses or provide such maintenance and support, and does not reflect any actual or anticipated reductions in invoiced value due to contract non-renewals or service cancellations other than for certain reserves, for example those for credit losses or disputed amounts.
+ARR does not include the costs we may incur to obtain such subscription licenses or provide such maintenance and support.
+ARR also does not reflect nonrecurring rebates payable to partners (upon establishing sufficient history of their nonrecurring nature), the impact of nonrecurring incentives (such as one-time discounts provided under sales promotional programs), and any actual or anticipated reductions in invoiced value due to contract non-renewals or service cancellations other than for certain reserves (for example those for credit losses or disputed amounts).
 ARR does not include invoiced amounts associated with perpetual licenses or professional services.
-ARR is not a forecast of future revenue, which can be impacted by contract start and end dates and duration.
-ARR should be viewed independently of revenue and deferred revenue as ARR is an operating metric and is not intended to replace these items. - (3) We define non-GAAP operating margin as non-GAAP operating income divided by revenue.
-We calculate non-GAAP operating income by excluding the following items that are included in GAAP operating loss: stock-based compensation expense; amortization of acquired intangibles; employer payroll tax expense related to employee equity transactions; restructuring costs; and charitable donations of Class A common stock. - (4) The performance target (100% attainment) for each company performance goal is 100% of our fiscal year 2024 operating plan.
+ARR is not a forecast of future revenue, which is impacted by contract start and end dates and duration.
+ARR should be viewed independently of revenue and deferred revenue as ARR is an operating metric and is not intended to replace these items. - (3) We calculate non-GAAP operating income by excluding the following items that are included in GAAP operating loss: stock-based compensation expense; amortization of acquired intangibles; employer payroll tax expense related to employee equity transactions; restructuring costs; and charitable donations of Class A common stock. - (4) The performance target (100% attainment) for each company performance goal is 100% of our fiscal year 2025 operating plan.

-The compensation committee approved the weighting of the performance metrics (60% iARR and 40% non-GAAP operating margin) and also approved the use of performance gates for funding the bonus, contingent on specified levels of iARR achievement, to ensure focus on growth as well as cost management.
-For fiscal year 2024, to fund above 90%, at least 85% of the iARR target had to be achieved.
+The compensation committee approved the weighting of the performance metrics (60% iARR and 40% non-GAAP operating income) and also approved the use of performance gates for funding the bonus, contingent on specified levels of iARR achievement, to ensure focus on growth as well as cost management.
+For fiscal year 2025, to fund above 80%, at least 70% of the iARR target had to be achieved; to fund above 90%, at least 85% of the iARR target had to be achieved; and to fund above 100%, at least 100% of the iARR target had to be achieved.